 However, the K8 handset that was released in 2016 by LG won’t receive the Android 8.0 Oreo update.
 That’s sure.

-With 4GB RAM and solid Snapdragon 820 processor under the hood, the Q8 is more than capable of running the latest update of Android OS, the 8.0.
-Launched with Android 7.0, and even though it’s still waiting on the 7.1.1, the device should see the Oreo coming down as an OTA in the year 2018.
+With 4GB RAM and a solid Snapdragon 820 processor under the hood, the Q8 is more than capable of running the latest update of Android OS, the 8.0.
+Launched with Android 7.0, the device should see the Oreo update coming down as an OTA in the year 2018.

-When exactly is a matter of pure guess, but we would go by Q2 2018 release of LG Q8 Oreo.
+When exactly is a matter of pure guess, but we would go by Q3 2018.

 LG Stylus 3